riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 title:      Meteor Testing with Velocity and Jasmine - part 2
 summary: In this two part post we'll look at client integration testing with Velocity and Jasmine, with a little Jasmine server testing thrown in.
 In addition to creating and running tests with Velocity and Jasmine, we'll look at how to create fixture and test data; how to handle authenticating user's for our tests; and briefly cover Jasmine spies.
 ---
-In this post we'll be continuing right from where we left off with <a href="/meteor-client-integration-testing-with-velocity-and-jasmine-part-1/index.html" target="_blank">part 1</a>.
-We have a good chunk of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> implemented along with associated tests.
-Part 2 will complete that work and deal with handling users and authentication within our tests.
+In this post we'll be continuing from where we left off with <a href="/meteor-client-integration-testing-with-velocity-and-jasmine-part-1/index.html" target="_blank">part 1</a>.
+We have a good chunk of the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> completed along with associated tests.
+In Part 2 we'll finish the tutorial and deal with handling users and authentication within our tests.

 So onto <a href="https://www.meteor.com/tutorials/blaze/adding-user-accounts" target="_blank">step 9...</a>